-New applications for accreditation and/or licensing were reviewed by an applications subcommittee of Ms Stephanie Abbott, Dr Barry Lowe and Mr Mark Lawrie.
+New applications for accreditation and/or licensing were reviewed by the applications subcommittee of Ms Stephanie Abbott, Dr Barry Lowe and Mr Mark Lawrie.
 The subcommittee discussed applications via teleconference and made recommendations to the ARRP.

-During 2004-05 the ARRP considered:
+During 2005-06 the ARRP considered:

-- nine new applications for accreditation - 34 renewal applications for accreditation - three new applications for school accreditation - 25 renewal applications for school accreditation - two new applications for animal suppliers' licences - 20 renewal applications for animal suppliers' licences.
+- nine new applications for accreditation - 27 renewal applications for accreditation - 12 new applications for school accreditation - 19 renewal applications for school accreditation - two new applications for animal suppliers' licences - 22 renewal applications for animal suppliers' licences

-2.2.1 LD50 testing and regulatory product testing
+2.2.1 LD50 testing

-LD50 is a toxicity test used to determine the dose or concentration of a test substance-that is, the lethal dose-that is expected to kill 50 per cent of the animals to which it is administered.
+LD50 is a toxicity test used to determine the dose or concentration of a test substance-that is, the lethal dose-that is expected to kill 50% of the animals to which it is administered.
 For the purposes of the NSW Animal Research Act 1985 the definition of LD50 has been broadened.
 Included are all tests in which a potentially lethal dose of a substance will be administered and is expected to kill a proportion of the individuals in any group of animals to which it is given.
-In NSW such tests may be undertaken only under the approval of a properly constituted Animal Ethics Committee, with the agreement of the Minister for Primary Industries.
+In NSW such tests may be undertaken only under the approval of a properly constituted Animal Ethics Committee, with the concurrence of the Minister for Primary Industries.
 Applications for permission to conduct LD50 tests are evaluated by an ARRP subcommittee.
-Members of the subcommittee in 2004-05 were Associate Professor Einstein, Dr Fogarty and Dr Lowe.
+Members of the subcommittee in 2005-06 were Dr Fogarty and Dr Lowe.
 The subcommittee makes recommendations to the ARRP, which in turn advises the Minister.

-In 2004-05 the subcommittee considered one application from an Accredited Animal Research Establishment.
+In 2005-06 the subcommittee considered one application from an Accredited Research Establishment.
 The testing was required as part of the registration process for biological agents.
-The ARRP recommended to the Minister that he approve the applications on the conditions that the organisation report to the ARRP progress with the development of replacement in vitro tests, and provide annual statistics for the numbers of animals used in each test.
+The ARRP recommended to the Minister that he approve the applications on the conditions that the organisation report to the ARRP on its progress in developing replacement in vitro tests, reducing the numbers of animals used in testing, and refining the testing procedures, and that it provide annual statistics for the numbers of animals used in each test.
 (One ARRP member did not approve the recommendation because of fundamental objections to the use of animals for research.)